nasa/edsc-echoforms/README.md

 ### Use the EDSCEchoform component

 The `EDSCEchoforms` React component is imported from the `@edsc/echoforms` module.
-When using the component, the `form`, `onFormModelUpdated`, and `onFormIsValidUpdated` are required.
+When using the component, the `form`, `onFormModelUpdated`, and `onFormIsValidUpdated` props are required.
 See the Props section below for more information.

 ```javascript
 import EDSCEchoform from '@edsc/echoforms'